International Student Orientation

 Located at 605 E. College Ave, North Manchester, IN, the Intercultural Center serves ALL students of Manchester University by offering a space to study, exchange knowledge, relax and share time with other students of various backgrounds and interests.
 It also serves as a meeting place to several student organizations (Asian Awareness Association; Black Student Union; Hispanos Unidos; Manchester University International Association).

-The lower level of the House contains the Martin Luther King Jr. Great Room (lounge area) including artifacts from various countries, a kitchen, stereo, television and bathroom.
+The lower level of the Center contains the Martin Luther King Jr. Great Room (lounge area) including artifacts from various countries, a kitchen, stereo, cable television and a bathroom.
 The upper level includes the Director of Intercultural Services' office, a small computer lab (2 computers) and the Intercultural Library (study room for small groups or individual students).

 Office of Career Services Links